MEFI THEORY

 Resonant Field

-Expansion Term: kr/r²
+Expansion Response: kr/r²

 What This Term Does